Healthy Homes Assessment Breaker Bay

 Breaker Bay Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside of the building; you have to make sure there is somewhere for surface and ground water to go and prevent it from getting inside.
-When it is about damp and water, it is typically the things you don’t notice that can become a big problem and cause the property to suffer and harming the tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the interior of the building it is also about the outside.
+You must ensure there is somewhere for rain, surface and ground water to go and to prevent it from getting inside.
+When it is about damp and water, it’s typically the things you don’t notice that could be a huge problem and end up causing damage to your investment and harming your tenant’s health.

-Rental properties should have efficient drainage to eliminate storm water, surface water and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water has a place to go, and that it doesn’t get sucked into buildings is an essential part of making sure your property is dry.
+Rental properties need to have effective drainage to remove rainwater, storm water, and ground water.
+This includes the proper outfall or runoff.
+Making sure the water has a place to go, and also that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.

-In addition to a drainage system to prevent water ingress, if the property has an enclosed space between your flooring and surface, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+Alongside an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your flooring and ground, a ground water barrier should be put in place if it’s reasonably practicable to install it.

-An underground moisture barrier usually an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from entering the home.
-It also helps in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are typically made of polythene and is laid on top of the ground to stop any moisture present in the ground from rising into the structure.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection